Royal National Mòd: History

 The Mòd was founded by An Comunn Gàidhealach.
 St Columba's Church, Glasgow, also greatly influenced the Mòd's inception when, in 1891, its choir was invited to give a Gaelic Concert in Oban, presided over by Lord Archibald Campbell.
 The concert was attended by much of the Scottish nobility, including Louise, Princess Royal and Duchess of Fife.
 After the concert, the choir were entertained to supper at the Alexandra Hotel, and a description of the entertainment is given in one of William Black's novels.
-This concert was the prelude to the first Mòd, which was held at Oban the following year and St. Columba Choir won the award in the Choral music competition.
+This concert was the prelude to the first Mòd, which was held at Oban the following year and St Columba Choir won the award in the Choral music competition.
+The poet, traditional singer, and Highland Land League activist Màiri Mhòr nan Òran (1821–1898), performed in the first Mòd's Gaelic song competition, but she was not awarded a medal.

 The Mòd has been held most years in October since 1892.
-The only years in which the National Mòd was not held were the war years of 1914-1919 and 1939–1946, and the pandemic year of 2020.
+The only years in which the National Mòd was not held were during the First World War of 1914–1919, the Second World War 1939–1946, and the COVID-19 pandemic year of 2020.
 The "Royal" was not originally part of the name.
 It is still the practice of the St Columba's Church to send a concert party to start off the fund-raising when the Mòd visits Oban.
 As well as winning the premier choir competition for the first three years, the congregation has also had many Mòd gold medallists over the years.